alexandre-daubois/release-genius/README.md

 community and is a great way to ensure that your commit messages are understandable and easy to parse.

 Unlike [this package](https://github.com/marcocesarato/php-conventional-changelog), this one is under **the MIT license**.
 This licence is more permissive than the GPL-3.0 licence.
-This can be a pain point for some projects and it the main motivation for creating this package.
+This can be a pain point for some projects, and it is the main motivation for creating Release Genius.

 ## Installation